GYukai/YuLan-Mini/post_train/README.md

 To show the performance of YuLan-Mini, We conduct a comparative analysis of YuLan-Mini alongside other models of comparable size and capability.
 To the extent possible, we evaluate the performance of other models ourselves and compare the results with the reported numbers, selecting the best score.

-We utilize the metrics outlined in Table 3, where higher scores are consistently preferred.
+We utilize the metrics outlined in following table, where higher scores are consistently preferred.

 | **Core Skill** | **Development**                |
 | -------------- | ------------------------------ |